anvicordova/the-little-book-of-go/ch2/notes.md

 ## Passing structs to functions

 In Go we pass arguments as values to functions.
-In the following example, the print statement prings 2000, as the value of power is not changed.
+In the following example, the print statement prints 2000, as the value of power is not changed.

 ```go
 package main